DavidHaslam/From-Death-Into-Life/README.md

 ## Gutenberg
 The text for FDIL at **Project Gutenberg** is eBook [#14578](http://www.gutenberg.net/1/4/5/7/14578/).
+* This is based on a Canadian reprint edition by Rev. W. J. Watchorn printed by the Standard Book Room, Brockville, Ontario.
 * It was digitised by Michael Madden and released on January 3, 2005.
 * This is deficient in that chapter 25 was missing and subsequent chapters were misnumbered.
 * The Gutenberg text has not been corrected for OCR errors.